 Can I appeal against an Investigating Committee Panel’s decision?

 There is no means to appeal a decision made by the Investigating Committee Panel.
 However, you can apply for a Judicial Review of the decision if you think we have not followed our process correctly.
 Applications for Judicial Review must be made to the High Court or Court of Session in Scotland within three months of the Investigating Committee Panel’s decision.
+Further information about the Judicial Review process can be found on the gov.uk website.
 You should get legal advice if you are considering applying for a Judicial Review.